McCoyBot/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 ### Monitor site collection storage limits by using Microsoft PowerShell

-If you manage storage limits manually, you need to regularly monitor them to make sure they aren't affecting site performance.
-We recommend that you also set up your own alert emails to notify site collection admins before a site collection reaches the limit.
-The built-in storage quota warning emails are typically sent weekly to site collections that have reached the specified warning level.
-So site collection admins often receive the storage quota warning email too late.
+If storage limits are managed manually, they will need to be regularly monitored to make sure they aren't affecting site performance.
+Alert emails should be created to notify site collection admins before a site collection reaches the limit.
+Built-in storage quota warning emails are typically sent weekly to site collections that have reached the specified warning level, meaning that site collection admins often receive the storage quota warning email too late.

 For example, if the Disk Quota Warning timer job (which triggers the warning email) is scheduled weekly and sends the email warning every Sunday, but a site collection reaches the quota warning limit on Monday, the site collection admin doesn't receive the alert email for 6 days.
-There is a chance that this site collection can reach the maximum storage limit before the site collection admin receives the alert email.
-This could cause the site collection to be set to read-only and stop production.
+If the site collection reaches the maximum storage limit, the site collection could be set to read-only and stop production.

-You can use the following PowerShell script to monitor your site collections.
-This script pulls the data, composes, and then sends a storage warning alerts to the site collection administrator.
+PowerShell scripts can monitor site collections.
+The following script pulls the data, composes a storage warning alert, and then sends it to the site collection administrator.

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).